 The EU promotes nature-based solutions as a cost-effective alternative to traditional infrastructure.
 It's good for society, the economy and the environment.

 Tap into our resources for reporting, databases, maps and publications.

-To halt biodiversity loss in the EU by 2020 and in line with our international commitments, the EU biodiversity strategy sets out 6 targets and outlines precisely how we can achieve these objectives.
+However, natural ecosystems and their vital services are under pressure from urban sprawl, intensive agriculture, pollution, invasive species and climate change.
+In line with our international commitments, the EU biodiversity strategy to 2020 aims to halt the loss of biodiversity and ecosystem services.
+The strategy sets out 6 targets and 20 actions to achieve these objectives by 2020.
 EU nature legislation, most notably the Birds Directive and the Habitats Directive, forms the backbone of biodiversity policy and the legal basis for our nature protection network.

-Over the last 25 years we have built the largest network of protected areas in the world.
-Known as Natura 2000, it stretches across all the Member States and covers over 18% of the EU’s land area.
-In 2012, we launched the Natura 2000 biogeographical process to encourage cooperation and make sure that protection measures can be tailored to suit specific regional needs.
-We also invest in the protection of species facing particular threats.
+Over the last 25 years we have built the largest coordinated network of protected areas in the world, which is one of the outstanding EU achievements.
+Known as Natura 2000, it stretches across all Member States and currently covers over 18% of the EU’s land area and more than 6% of its seas territories.
+The Natura 2000 biogeographical process encourages cooperation and makes sure that protection measures can be tailored to suit specific regional needs.
+We also work to protect species facing particular threats.

-A new report on "Supporting the implementation of Green Infrastructure" presents the outputs of a contract commissioned by DG Environment which aims to promote GI, build capacity for its deployment, improve information exchange, assess technical standards and innovation opportunities, and explore the potential for a Trans-European Network for Green Infrastructure (TEN-G).
+A new report on "Supporting the implementation of Green Infrastructure" presents the outputs of a contract commissioned by DG Environment which aims to promote GI, build capacity for its deployment, improve information exchange, assess technical standards and innovation opportunities.

 A new study on the Health and social benefits of nature published by DG Environment provides evidence of the relationship between public health and nature, the socio-economic benefits of protecting biodiversity and the different approaches being used across the EU.